VaideheeBarde/Chat-room-in-python/README.md

 2. Programming language - Python (Any language of choice can be used)
 3. Understanding of the following protocols -
 a.
 XMPP (Extensible Messaging and Presence Protocol) - A open source protocol for instant messaging, video call, etc. that operates on XMPP client and XMPP server.
+The XMPP protocol is used to  design and interconnect various applications and services.
 b.
 TCP (Transmission Control Protocol) - An acknowledgement-based connection-oriented protocol used for reliable packet transmission on a network.
 4. Applications to be installed -
 a.
 Pidgin (chat client)